Apple AirTag Review: Apple’s Version 1 Tile can’t quite find everything

 One side houses a metallic back with an Apple logo on it, while the other side is a stark white plastic disc that you can opt to have engraved if you order AirTag through Apple.

 That's it, and while the design does feel like it fits well within Apple's design language, it left me wanting just a little more.
-There's not too much that will make the AirTag stand out beyond that white colour, and having some kind of differentiated colour choices would have helped here.
+There's not too much that will make the AirTag stand out beyond that white colour.
+Having some kind of differentiated colour choices would have helped here.

 In terms of size, the best way to describe the AirTag is as a disc about the size and shape of a stack of three Australian 20c pieces.
 Like this: